Fall-2024-Security-Project/juice-shop-updated/README.md

 ## Setup

+Note: Installation is only required for local use and testing.
+To test exploits on demo version of the app, skip to [Demo](#demo).

 1. Verify you have an authentication key in your github ssh keys [link](https://github.com/settings/keys).
     If not, follow github directions on setting up ssh key [link](https://docs.github.com/en/authentication/connecting-to-github-with-ssh)
 2. Install [node.js](#nodejs-version-compatibility)